 Those kinds of tracks are so specific to the queens who perform them that it would be wild for Drag Race to haul them out on a typical weekly lip sync.
 Drag Race‘s lip sync Rusicals are how the show incorporates this skill in spirit rather than through its actual lip syncs.

 However, this legendary Designing Women monologue is a perfect distillation of that other style of lip sync.
 It’s not just a few memorable lines that have reached meme status, but an entire story with a specific rise and crescendo that fits into a Drag Race lip sync slot.
 It’s also widely known and revered by queens.

 In fact, Monét has performed it before, as you can see in this seven-years-old clip where she is introduced by Bob The Drag Queen before either of them were on the show!

 The great thing about this lip sync is that while Monét is giving a legendary performance that will be seared into your memory, Jinkx absolutely holds her own.
-As much fun as it can be to watch a one-sided lip sync blowout on Drag Race, I find it immensely more satisfying to see both queens deliver but one of them undeniably pull into the lead.
+As much fun as it can be to watch a one-sided lip sync blowout on Drag Race, I find it immensely more satisfying to see both queens deliver while one of them undeniably pulls into the lead.